 developer-reader has in the rest of the cluster.
 As before, this Role resource can be created in Lens:

-Finally, a RoleBinding is required to associated this Role with the
+Finally, a RoleBinding is required to associate this Role with the

 kind: RoleBinding apiVersion: rbac.authorization.k8s.io/v1 metadata: annotations: namespace: lens-metrics name: read-metrics roleRef: apiGroup: rbac.authorization.k8s.io kind: Role name: read-only-lens-metrics subjects: - kind: ServiceAccount name: developer-reader namespace: default